 Professional lenses are usually pretty heavy and bulky, due to the complex glasses system they have inside, so you might think that Sony gave up on quality to make it more portable.
 This is gladly not the case, and you’ll see why in the following paragraphs.

 The Sony FE 12-24mm F4 is nicely built and feels solid, even though its main body is made out of polycarbonate.

 I personally prefer aluminum lenses, as they feel more professional and resistant to me, and I do expect premium materials when paying a premium price.

-In any case, polycarbonate is a high-quality plastic, and I’m sure that Sony engineers decided to use it over aluminum to keep the lens light, which probably was a good choice if we consider that it is specifically made for mirrorless cameras.
+In any case, polycarbonate is high-quality plastic, and I’m sure that Sony engineers decided to use it over the aluminum to keep the lens light, which probably was a good choice if we consider that it is specifically made for mirrorless cameras.